determined-ai/determined/tools/k8s/remote_connect.md

 # Remote K8s Dev

+This document describes the remote dev tooling for connecting devcluster to a kubernetes cluster running in the cloud.

+Overview of how this works:
+- set up reverse proxy
+    - port collision
+    - err handling
+    - clean up
+- ensure there is a Gateway running the target cluster
+    - launch if necessary
+    - grab its configuration
+- updated the given devcluster config based on the collected and launched services
+- run devcluster

-## Reverse Proxy
+## Reverse Proxy Server
+A public facing server is used as a reverse proxy to forward traffic to the internal Determined master running on your local machine to make it accessible to Determined workloads running on the target cluster.

-- The firewall needs to have the configured port range open.
+- Ensure that the firewall is configured to allow traffic on the given port range.
-- There is a shared server prepared for engineers to use.
+- A shared server might be available for engineers to use for reverse proxy purposes.

+### SSH Server Configuration
 ```ini
 # Enable TCP forwarding to allow reverse proxy setups.
 AllowTcpForwarding yes